 Plate #2 Students will submit a 10" x 15" marketing calendar indicating when all aspects of the marketing campaign are scheduled to occur.

 HINT: There are no assigned dates for this calendar.
 It is totally up to you when and how you plan your campaign.
 Some theatre companies advertise a year in advance!

 Plate #3 Students will submit an 11"x17" original poster design advertising the plays.
-They should use League High School as the producing organization and include all required information from the publisher as well as all the information needed to attend the show (when, where, how much, how to get tickets) The performances should take place May 2nd, 3{rd}, and 4{th} at 7:00pm. see requirements page from Dramatic Publishing
+They should use League High School as the producing organization and include all required information from the publisher as well as all the information needed to attend the show (when, where, how much, how to get tickets) The performances should take place May 2nd, 3{rd}, and 4{th} at 7:00pm.

 Plate #4 Students will submit a playbill design including the cast and crew information for the play.
 Additionally, it should include a page dedicated to Roald Dahl stating how learning about him influenced the production.
-The playbill should be a minimum of four pages including cover/back and should be $5.5^{\circ} \times 8.5^{\circ}$ in finished size.
-When mounted, it should go onto a $10^{\circ} \times 15^{\circ}$ plate in such a way that it can be removed for reading.
+The playbill should be a minimum of four pages including cover/back and should be 5.5" x 8.5" in finished size.
+When mounted, it should go onto a 10" x 15" plate in such a way that it can be removed for reading.